China AI visibility · Insight · Source graph

 Zhihu AI visibility: the platform Chinese AI reads first.

-Why DeepSeek, Qwen and Doubao cite Zhihu at high rates when answering Mainland-Chinese consumer questions, and what US and UK brands can do to earn placement on the platform that the Chinese AI engines reach for first.
+Why DeepSeek, Qwen and Doubao cite Zhihu at high rates when answering Chinese consumer questions, and what US and UK brands can do to earn placement on the platform that the Chinese AI engines reach for first.

 Why Zhihu surfaces so heavily